SummaryRead the full fact sheet

 - Trade babysitting time with a friend, neighbour or family member who also has small children.

-- Exercise with the kids or find a gym with childcare options.
+- or find a gym with childcare options.

 - While the kids are in bed, you could be on an exercise mat, stretching or following a fitness DVD.